MicrosoftDocs/SupportArticles-docs/support/sql/database-engine/connect/consistent-authentication-connectivity-issues-with-tabs.md

 This section lists issues specific to Windows permissions or Policy settings:

 - **Access is granted through local groups** - If the user doesn't belong to a local group that's used to grant access to the server, the provider displays the "Login failed for user 'contoso/user1'" error message.

-The database administrator can check this situation by examining the **Security** > **Logins** folder in SQL Server Management Studio (SSMS).
+  **Solution:** The database administrator can check this situation by examining the **Security** > **Logins** folder in SQL Server Management Studio (SSMS).
 If the database is a contained database, check under `databasename`.
 For more information, see [Login failed for user '\<username\>' or login failed for user '\<domain\>\\<username\>'](/sql/relational-databases/errors-events/mssqlserver-18456-database-engine-error#login-failed-for-user-nt-authorityanonymous-logon).

 - **Credential guard is enabled** - This scenario indicates that the Credential Guard feature is enabled on a Windows system and is used to create a secure environment to store sensitive information.
 However, in certain situations, this feature might cause authentication issues.
 For more information, see [Considerations and known issues when using Credential Guard](/windows/security/identity-protection/credential-guard/considerations-known-issues).

 - **Local security subsystem errors** - When you experience local security subsystem errors, particularly those linked to LSASS becoming unresponsive, it might indicate underlying issues with authentication.

-For more information, see [Local security subsystem errors in SQL Server](local-security-subsystem-errors.md).
+  **Solution:** To resolve these errors, see [Local security subsystem errors in SQL Server](local-security-subsystem-errors.md).

 - **Network login disallowed** - This scenario occurs when you try to log in to a network but your login request is denied for certain reasons.

-For more information, see [Troubleshooting the network login](network-login-disallowed.md) issue.
+  **Solution:** To resolve this issue, see [User doesn't have permissions to log in to the network](network-login-disallowed.md).

 - **Only administrators can log in** - This issue occurs if the security log on a computer is full and doesn't have sufficient space to fill events.
 The security feature **[CrashOnAuditFail](/previous-versions/windows/it-pro/windows-2000-server/cc963220(v=technet.10))** is used by system administrators to check all security events.
 The valid values for `CrashOnAuditFail` are *0*, *1*, and *2*.
 If the key for `CrashOnAuditFail` is set to *2*, this means that the security log is full and the "Only Admins can login" error message is shown.

-   To resolve this issue, follow these steps:
+   **Solution:** To resolve this issue, follow these steps:

    1. Start Registry editor.
    1. Locate and check the `HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Control\Lsa!crashonauditfail` subkey to see whether the value is set to *2*.
 This value indicates that the security log requires manual clearing.